| Eowyn awoke to feel Legolas' lips

 At Legolas' insistence, the emergency meeting of the colony's

-even louder and more pointless than usual.
+meeting was proving even louder and more pointless than usual.

 Chief Counsellor Caranthir was advising Legolas to cancel the

-rite and send his guests home.
-"We cannot guarantee their
+rite and send his guests home: "We cannot guarantee their

 The Treasurerthat cringing fool Lenwëwanted

-Valar, my lord!" whenever he thought Legolas might hear him.
+of the Valar!" whenever he thought Legolas might hear him.

 The so-called Captain of the Palace Guard, Golradir, was merely